Entrance Exam | Postgraduate

 VI.
 Fill the below form to register online:

 The conference under the aegis of Journal of services research

-In keeping with our tradition, we are also meeting this year with an opportunity for the participants to join the Conference in either Online or Offline mode for research paper presentations, panel discussions and industry roundtables would be part of this year’s Chaupal.
+Vedatya Chaupal is the annual destination of our intellectual and academic odyssey every year.
+We (Academicians, Industry Practitioners, and students) gather to discuss and disseminate research and contemporary business trends impacting the education and training of our students.
+The conference welcomes applied, industry relevant research in areas of mutual interest.
+In keeping with tradition, we are meeting this year again with an opportunity for the participants to join the Conference in either Online or Offline mode.
+Research paper presentations, panel discussions and industry roundtables would be part of this year’s Chaupal.

 Research/Papers focused on the below-mentioned tracks are invited for presentation at the conference.

 Track 1 | High Impact Trends in Hospitality Industry